A Projection, Not A Ghost

-turns out to be a living person's out-of-body experience
+A ghost turns out to be a living person's Astral Projection.

 - The "ghost's" body "merely" lies in a Convenient Coma, but they don't know that and fervently believe themselves to be actually dead (especially if they Never Found the Body).
 A soul-body reunion in the end can help avoid what would otherwise become a Downer Ending.